rostilos/CodeCrow/java-ecosystem/tests/integration-tests/README.md

 Comprehensive integration and end-to-end test suite for the CodeCrow platform.

+> **Note:** This is a **standalone module** that is NOT part of the main build.
+It must be built and run separately to avoid affecting production deployments.

 ## Overview

 This module contains integration tests that validate the full functionality of the CodeCrow platform including: